Updated on April 26, 2023

 Stock option plans

 In addition to your assets, it is critical that you have a complete list of your liabilities, including your mortgage(s), personal loans, car loans, student loans, credit card debt, and more.
-For each, be sure to record all the following:
+For each, be sure to record all the following information:

 The name, address, and phone number of the loan holder